elixir-lang/elixir/README.md

 ## Variables and Pattern Matching

-Variables in Elixir works differently from Erlang.
+Variables in Elixir work differently from Erlang.
 You can assigned to them several times:

     x = 1
     x = 2